The Insurer's Non Fault Accident Courtesy Car Explained

 Continue scrolling or click the sections above to navigate to the correct section for your situation.

-If the collision of a car accident causes significant damage to a vehicle, it’s likely to result in the vehicle being unfit to drive on the road.
+If a car accident causes significant damage to a vehicle, it’s likely to result in the vehicle being unfit to drive on the road.
 The vehicle will likely require accident recovery, but then the driver is stuck without a vehicle.

 Insurer policies are complex and they all differ from insurer-to-insurer.